adinger/mapreduce-basics-tutorial/README.md

 ```

 ### 3. Partition
 After sorting, the framework needs to decide where to send each item.
 This is called partitioning, and it also happens in the "shuffling" phase.
-The partitioner tells the job which reducer, and effectively which node in a Hadoop cluster, to send each item to.
+The partitioner tells the job which reducer, and effectively which node in a cluster, to send each item to.
 In a MapReduce application, each reducer is identified by computing a hash of the item.
 This behavior can be overwritten to use custom hashing logic.
 Just remember, each partition is associated with a reducer.

 ```
 partition((apple, 4))   -> reducer_1